Bio

 I received a PhD from the Department of Agricultural and Resource Economics at the University of California, Berkeley in August, 2020.

-Curriculum Vitae (Updated June 2024)
+Curriculum Vitae (Updated November 2024)

 Email: vaishnavi.s@gmail.com